gizemvk/gizemvk/README.md

 🌱 I’m currently learning C# and Unity..

-📫 How to reach me linkedin.com/in/gizem-koçyiğit-8597a331 ...
+📫 How to reach me Linkedin @Gizem Koçyiğit...

 -Languages-